-CLASS 2 EFFECTIVE COMMUNICATION WITH INVESTORS 2/22/16
+CLASS 2 EFFECTIVE COMMUNICATION WITH INVESTORS 2/14/18

-- I. Soft and Hard Information - How to communicate with "Limited attention" investors - How to harden soft information - II.
-The Quarterly Conference Call: Main Communication Venue - The quarterly earnings call - How to enhance the effectiveness of conference calls - Measuring the effectiveness of conference calls - III.
-Managerial Earnings Guidance - Guidance-a managerial forward-looking disclosure - The raging controversy about guidance - The facts: what guidance does and doesn't do - Measuring the effectiveness of guidance
+- I. Soft and Hard Information

+- How to communicate with "Limited attention" investors

+- How to harden soft information

+- II.
+The Quarterly Conference Call: Main Communication Venue

+- The quarterly earnings call

+- How to enhance the effectiveness of conference calls

+- Measuring the effectiveness of conference calls

+- III.
+Managerial Earnings Guidance

+- Guidance-a voluntary managerial forward-looking disclosure

+- The raging controversy about guidance

+- The facts: what guidance does and doesn't do

+- Who should guide

+- Measuring the effectiveness of guidance
-Readings: Text-Chapters 2 and 6, and relevant articles

-Three articles on earnings guidance
+Readings: Text-Chapters 2 and 6, and articles on earnings guidance

 CLASS 3 ACTIVIST INVESTORS: A CORPORATE THREAT OR PROMISE?
-2/29/16
+2/21/18

-- I. Investor activism-an historical perspective - II.
+- I. Investor activism-a historical perspective - II.
 Challenging managers by shareholder resolutions and proxy contests (guest speaker) - III.
-"Say on Pay"-shareholders voting on managers' pay and their impact - IV.
+"Say on Pay"-shareholders voting on managers' pay and its impact - IV.
 Hedge Funds' Interventions in company affairs - What do they want? - What do they achieve? - How should managers react to such intervention? - V. Short Sellers: a nuisance or a force for good?